International Code Council extends deadline for 2021 and 2022 committee applications

-Washington, D.C. – Due to the current state of affairs surrounding COVID-19, the International Code Council is extending the application process for its 2021/2022 code development cycle call for code, interpretation and code correlation committees.
+Due to the current state of affairs surrounding the novel coronavirus (COVID-19) pandemic, the International Code Council is extending the application process for its 2021/2022 code development cycle call for code, interpretation and code correlation committees.
 The new deadline for applications will now be June 15, 2020.

 For additional information on the Code Council’s call for committees and application, please click here.